zainabkhtn786/Bike-Sales-Dashboard-EXCEL-project-/README.md

 # Bike Sales Dashboard Project

-This project involves creating an interactive and insightful dashboard using Excel to analyze bike sales data.
-The dashboard visualizes various customer demographics and purchasing behaviors.
+a) This project involves creating an interactive and insightful dashboard using Excel to analyze bike sales data.
+b) The dashboard visualizes various customer demographics and purchasing behaviors.

 ## Project Overview

-#### a)The Bike Sales Dashboard uses Pivot Tables, Pivot Charts, and Slicers to present data in a user-friendly and interactive manner.
+ a) The Bike Sales Dashboard uses Pivot Tables, Pivot Charts, and Slicers to present data in a user-friendly and interactive manner.
-#### b)The data includes customer information such as income, education, commute distance, and bike purchasing behavior.
+ b) The data includes customer information such as income, education, commute distance, and bike purchasing behavior.

 ## Files Included

-Bike sales dashboard Excel Project.xlsx: The main Excel file containing raw data, pivot tables, and the dashboard.
+a) Bike sales dashboard Excel Project.xlsx: The main Excel file containing raw data, pivot tables, and the dashboard.

 ## Tools & Technologies Used

-Microsoft Excel
+a) Microsoft Excel

-Pivot Tables
+b) Pivot Tables

-Pivot Charts
+c) Pivot Charts

-Slicers
+d) Slicers

 ## Steps to Create the Dashboard

 ### 1. Data Preparation

-Open the Excel file and go to the bike_buyers sheet.
+a) Open the Excel file and go to the bike_buyers sheet.

-Ensure the data is clean and well-structured with appropriate column headers.
+b) Ensure the data is clean and well-structured with appropriate column headers.

 ### 2. Create Pivot Tables

-Go to Insert > Pivot Table.
+a) Go to Insert -> Pivot Table.

-Select the data range: bike_buyers!$A$1:$N$1001.
+b) Select the data range: bike_buyers!$A$1:$N$1001.

-Place the Pivot Table on the Pivot tables sheet.
+c) Place the Pivot Table on the Pivot tables sheet.

-Create separate Pivot Tables for different analyses:
+d) Create separate Pivot Tables for different analyses:

-Income by Gender and Purchase Behavior
+e) Income by Gender and Purchase Behavior

-Age Brackets and Bike Purchase Count
+f) Age Brackets and Bike Purchase Count

-Commute Distance and Bike Purchase Count
+g) Commute Distance and Bike Purchase Count

 ### 3. Create Pivot Charts

-Select each Pivot Table and go to Insert > Pivot Chart.
+a) Select each Pivot Table and go to Insert -> Pivot Chart.

-Choose an appropriate chart type (bar chart, line chart, etc.).
+b) Choose an appropriate chart type (bar chart, line chart, etc.).

-Place the charts on the Dashboard sheet.
+c) Place the charts on the Dashboard sheet.

 ### 4. Add Slicers

-Select any Pivot Table and go to Insert > Slicer.
+a) Select any Pivot Table and go to Insert -> Slicer.

-Choose slicers for relevant columns like Marital Status, Gender, and Purchased Bike.
+b) Choose slicers for relevant columns like Marital Status, Gender, and Purchased Bike.

-Format and arrange the slicers on the Dashboard sheet.
+c) Format and arrange the slicers on the Dashboard sheet.

 ### 5. Connect Slicers to All Pivot Tables

-Click on a slicer and go to Slicer Tools > Report Connections.
+a) Click on a slicer and go to Slicer Tools -> Report Connections.

-Check all Pivot Tables to link the slicer across them.
+b) Check all Pivot Tables to link the slicer across them.

-Ensure the slicers filter all charts simultaneously.
+c) Ensure the slicers filter all charts simultaneously.

 ### 6. Final Formatting

-Add a title: "BIKE SALES DASHBOARD".
+a) Add a title: "BIKE SALES DASHBOARD".

-Align and resize charts and slicers for clarity and visual appeal.
+b) Align and resize charts and slicers for clarity and visual appeal.

-Apply consistent colors and styles.
+c) Apply consistent colors and styles.

 ## Troubleshooting

 Slicer not connecting to all charts:

-Ensure all Pivot Tables use the same data range.
+a) Ensure all Pivot Tables use the same data range.

-Confirm each Pivot Table is included in the Report Connections.
+b) Confirm each Pivot Table is included in the Report Connections.

 ## Conclusion

-The Bike Sales Dashboard provides valuable insights into customer behavior and helps identify patterns in bike purchases.
-By using Excel’s powerful Pivot Table and Slicer features, the dashboard remains dynamic and interactive.
+a) The Bike Sales Dashboard provides valuable insights into customer behavior and helps identify patterns in bike purchases.
+b) By using Excel’s powerful Pivot Table and Slicer features, the dashboard remains dynamic and interactive.